iifl-logo

 • After repeating the process for every strike price, the highest value strike price will be the max pain point.

-How do you trade options using Max Pain?
+Here’s how you can trade options using Max Pain:

 Final Words

-The max pain theory was introduced in the year 2004, making it relatively new to be tested in all aspects.
-Even after so many investors use the concept, there is no dedicated literature on the concept where one can fully understand how to use the max pain point to bring profits successfully.
-Overall, the max pain theory works on the assumption that 90% of the options contracts expire worthlessly, and there must be a single point at which, if the contracts expire, would hurt the options buyers the most and least to the options writers.
+The max pain theory is relatively new to be tested in all aspects.
+Overall, the max pain theory works on the assumption that most of the options contracts expire worthless, and there must be a single point at which, if the contracts expire, it would hurt the options buyers the most.

 Invest wise with Expert advice